zhanymkanov/fastapi-best-practices/README.md

 3. https://stackoverflow.com/questions/71516140/fastapi-runs-api-calls-in-serial-instead-of-parallel-fashion

 ### 8. Custom base model from day 0.
-Having a controllable global pydantic base model allows us to customize all the models within the app.
+Having a controllable global base model allows us to customize all the models within the app.
 For example, we could have a standard datetime format or add a super method for all subclasses of the base model.
 ```python
 from datetime import datetime